medoswaldo/recipes_and_ratings_exploratory_analysis/README.md

 ### NMAR Analysis:

-In the NMAR, I wanted to focus on the missingness of the rating in the recipe data frame.
-The missingness of this column could’ve happened for many reasons, but the handful that I could come up with are people making opinions about the recipe that don’t require a rating.
-Many are just explaining their concerns about the ingredients or the recipes that don’t need any rating, and the dataset shows they didn’t rate the recipe and could be given a 0.
-This means they skipped the rating part of the review, but to make it MAR, we could recommend to people who made the recipes since this would mean that the person thought the recipe was rated highly.
+In the NMAR analysis, my focus was on the missingness of the rating in the recipe dataset.
+Various reasons could account for this, such as users providing feedback without assigning a rating.
+Many may share concerns about ingredients or discuss recipes that don't necessarily require a rating, leading to instances where the dataset indicates a lack of rating.
+To address this as MAR, it is plausible to recommend that individuals who have tried the recipes and omitted the rating might have perceived them positively.

 #### Rating and Number of Ingredients

-**Null Hypothesis (H0):** The distribution of the number of ingredients in the recipes when the rating for the row is missing is the same when the ratings aren’t missing
+**Null Hypothesis (H0):** The distribution of the number of ingredients in the recipes remains consistent whether the rating for the row is missing or not.

-**Alternative Hypothesis (H1):** The distribution of the number of ingredients when the rating is missing differs from that of the number of ingredients when the rating is not.
+**Alternative Hypothesis (H1):** The distribution of the number of ingredients differs when the rating is missing compared to when the rating is present.

-**Observed Statistics:** The Absolute difference between the columns of the number of ingredients and rating.
+**Observed Statistics:** The absolute difference between the 'number of ingredients' and 'rating' columns.

 <iframe src="assests/fig_mis.html" width=800 height=600 frameBorder=0></iframe>

-We’ll perform a permutation test to shuffle the number of ingredient columns to see the absolute difference of the missingness column.
+We will conduct a permutation test by shuffling the 'number of ingredients' column to observe the absolute difference in the 'missingness' column.

 <iframe src="assests/fig_mis_2.html" width=800 height=600 frameBorder=0></iframe>

-After completing the permutation, we calculated the p-value, around 0.0, meaning it is under the threshold, and we rejected the null hypothesis.
-This means the column for the number of ingredients has nothing to do with the rating column, or in other words, the rating column is MAR since the rating depends on the number of ingredients.
+After completing the permutation, we calculated the p-value, which is approximately 0.0, indicating it is below the threshold.
+As a result, we rejected the null hypothesis.
+This suggests that the number of ingredients column is not associated with the rating column, or, in other words, the rating column is MAR since the rating appears to depend on factors other than the number of ingredients.

 ### Rating and Calories

-**Null Hypothesis (H0):** The distribution of the number of calories in the recipes when the rating for the row is missing is the same when the ratings aren’t missing
+**Null Hypothesis (H0):** The distribution of the number of calories in the recipes remains consistent whether the rating for the row is missing or not

-**Alternative Hypothesis (H1):** The distribution of the number of calories when the rating is missing differs from that of the number of calories when the rating is not missing.
+**Alternative Hypothesis (H1):** The distribution of the number of calories differs when the rating is missing compared to when the rating is present.

-**Observed Statistics:** The Absolute difference between the columns of the number of calories and rating.
+**Observed Statistics:** The absolute difference between the 'number of calories' and 'rating' columns.

 <iframe src="assests/fig_cal.html" width=800 height=600 frameBorder=0></iframe>

-We’ll perform a permutation test to shuffle the number of ingredient columns to see the absolute difference of the missingness column.
+We'll perform a permutation test by shuffling the number of calories column to observe the absolute difference in the missingness column.

 <iframe src="assests/fig_cal_2.html" width=800 height=600 frameBorder=0></iframe>

-After completing the permutation, we calculated the p-value, around 0.0, meaning it is under the threshold, and we rejected the null hypothesis.
-This means the column for the number of calories has nothing to do with the rating column; in other words, the rating column is MAR since the rating depends on the number of calories.
+After completing the permutation, we calculated the p-value, which is approximately 0.0, indicating it is below the threshold.
+Consequently, we rejected the null hypothesis.
+This implies that the number of calories column is not associated with the rating column; in other words, the rating column is MAR, as the rating appears to depend on factors other than the number of calories

 ## Hypothesis Testing

-The question that started this analysis was: Is there a correction between the number of ingredients in a dessert recipe and its rating within the dessert tags?
+The question that initiated this analysis was: Is there a correlation between the number of ingredients in a dessert recipe and its rating within the dessert tags?

-For this, we want to see that a recipe with an above-average number of ingredients has a higher rating than usual, and our ingredient threshold will be above the average of 8.
+In this context, our goal is to determine whether a recipe with an above average number of ingredients receives a higher than average rating.
+Our chosen ingredient threshold is set above the average, which is 8.

-**Null Hypothesis (H0):** There’s no difference in rating based on a recipe's number of ingredients
+**Null Hypothesis (H0):** The rating is not affected by the number of ingredients in a recipe.

-**Alternative Hypothesis (H1):** Desserts with more ingredients tend to be rated higher than average.
+**Alternative Hypothesis (H1):** There is a tendency for desserts with more ingredients to receive higher-than-average ratings.

 To perform the testing, I first obtained the columns that seemed most helpful for this, the rating and number of ingredients.
 From there, I created a new column called ingedient_heavy, a boolean-only column that is True if the number of elements exceeds eight and False otherwise.